TRIPURA RAHASYA

 Just as there cannot be breakers apart from the ocean and

-light without the Sun, so also the universe cannot be conceived
+light without the Sun, so also the universe cannot be

 without consciousness.
 The Supreme God is thus the